Exercises

 The code for the

-is:package com.oreilly.demo.controllers; import org.springframework.stereotype.Controller; import org.springframework.ui.Model; import org.springframework.web.bind.annotation.GetMapping; import org.springframework.web.bind.annotation.RequestParam; @Controller public class HelloController { @GetMapping("/hello") public String sayHello( // setting 'defaultValue' implicitly sets 'required' to false @RequestParam(defaultValue = "World") String name, Model model) { model.addAttribute("user", name); return "welcome"; } }
+HelloControlleris:package com.oreilly.demo.controllers; import org.springframework.stereotype.Controller; import org.springframework.ui.Model; import org.springframework.web.bind.annotation.GetMapping; import org.springframework.web.bind.annotation.RequestParam; @Controller public class HelloController { @GetMapping("/hello") public String sayHello( // setting 'defaultValue' implicitly sets 'required' to false @RequestParam(defaultValue = "World") String name, Model model) { model.addAttribute("user", name); return "welcome"; } } -

 Create a file called